stratzilla/AI-ML-tutorials/README.md

 # Tutorials

 This is a collection of tutorials I've written on various artificial intelligence and machine learning algorithms and topics.
 As a disclaimer, at the time of writing these, my knowledge is not perfect and in many cases, I am learning how best to implement them as I'm writing them.
 Code may not be perfect and better tutorials may exist, I just want to keep these for posterity and for my own reference.
-Consider these all beginner-level approaches to implementation.
+Consider these all beginner-to-intermediate-level approaches to implementation.

 Feel free to distribute, edit, make changes, improve, etc. these tutorials to your hearts desire.
 All I ask is if you publish any of them elsewhere, please let me know and link back.